nirajp82/Redis/01_02_Node_Shard_LogicalDatabase_Slot.md

 When a client connects to the Redis Cluster, it can connect to any of the nodes.
 Let's assume the client connects to Node A (`127.0.0.1:7000`).

 #### Step 2: Sending a Command with a Key
 The client wants to set a key "user:1234".
 To determine which logical database the key belongs to, Redis Cluster uses a hash function on the key to map it to a specific slot number (between 0 and 16383).
+It will use  CRC16 algorithm to calculate the hash value of the key.

 In this example, let's say the hash slot for "user:1234" is calculated to be 5678.